top of page

 Created between 2022 and 2023, the Jurassic Field Guide is a fan project on what a Zoological/Biological-centered guide could work for the Fauna and Flora presented in the Jurassic Park Franchise.

-With over 6 films and various expanded media, the Jurassic Franchise already brought various species to the big screen, some of which even show multiple designs, visuals, sounds and behaviors.
+With over 6 films, 2 series and various expanded media, the Jurassic Franchise already brought various species to the big screen, some of which even show multiple designs, visuals, sounds and behaviors.
 With all that in mind, we here at the JFG decided to implement this Naturalistic perspective, to further support the idea that these are animals up for study.

 It is important to remember that this is a fan project first and foremost, the information given in here contains details as seen in the films, but some segments are purely speculative or our own interpretation of the current canon, those of which should not be considered "Hard Canon".